MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-message-h/iothubmessage-getstring.md

 # IoTHubMessage_GetString()

 Returns the null terminated string stored in the message.
-If the content type of the message is not `IOTHUBMESSAGE_STRING` then the function returns `NULL`.
+If the content type of the message is not IOTHUBMESSAGE_STRING then the function returns NULL.

 ## Syntax